hodanageh12-lang/Robotic-Arm-with-Arduino-Raspberry-Pi-and-Machine-Learning/README.md

-## Project Overview
-This project implements a robotic arm system designed for the IAM3D R.O.V.E.R competition.
-The system is capable of excavating and collecting resources using a combination of manual joystick control and automatic operation based on computer vision.
-System Architecture
 ## System Architecture
 - Arduino Mega: Low-level control of stepper motors, joystick input, and execution of arm movements.
 - Raspberry Pi: High-level decision making using a camera and computer vision to detect resources.